emma-bell/Microbial_MetaOmics/08_Data_visualisation.md

 We're going to do most of the data visualisation with R Studio.
 So if you haven't already, create a copy of these files on your laptop.
 I find it useful to create the same file structure on my laptop to make it easier to keep track of things.

 ## Generate figures for presentations/papers
 In R Studio we're going to be using the packages [Tidyverse](https://tidyverse.tidyverse.org) and [Complex Heatmap](https://bioconductor.org/packages/release/bioc/html/ComplexHeatmap.html).
 Instructions for installation can be found at the previous links and on the [00_Requirements](00_Requirements.md) page.
-You get a copy of the instructions for this section from the Moodle course page.
+You can find the instructions for this section on the Moodle course page.

 ## Make a phylogenomic tree with GToTree
 We're going to make a phylogenomic tree using [GToTree](https://github.com/AstrobioMike/GToTree/wiki/example-usage).
 This tool is really easy to use and has excellent documentation so it's worth checking out the link for more information.
 Below we'll go through an example with some of the data we've been working on.